What is CBD?

 Cannabidiol (CBD) is one of the main cannabinoids present in the naturally growing populations and in the industrially cultivated varieties of Cannabis sativa L. CBD its not psychoactive and has several pharmacological properties, among others it acts as a powerful anti-inflammatory and antioxidant compound.

 Cannabis sativa L. has been selectively bred for recreational uses to obtain the maximum “high”, so the level of delta-9-tetrahydrocannabinol (THC) have been increased very much (up to 20-25%) and, in upping the potency through selective breeding, CBD has been selectively eliminated from recreational varieties or, eventually, it is rarely found in specific varieties.
 CBD is often found in hemp – in varieties used to produce fiber and seeds.
+But the combination of CBD/THC in cannabis seem to be beneficial for medical use.

 The isolation of CBD was recorded back on 1940 by two independent investigation groups.
 The group of Adams and colleges successfully isolated it from marihuana 1.
 At the same time Jacob and Todd successfully isolated the cannabidiol from indian hemp resin 2.
 But was not until 1963 that Mechoulam and Shyo discovered the chemical structure of the CBD and enlightening the comprehension of the nature of the cannabinoids 3.
 At the next year 1964 Gaoni and Mechoulam finally elucidated the chemical structure of the main psychoactive compound of cannabis the THC matching the starting point of the modern pharmacology of cannabis 4.